dsanchez-at4/kraken-io-api/README.md

   log.info("Response: kraked size = {}" , response.getKrakedSize());
 ```

+#### ASync request will retern immediately

-ASync request will not wait until kraken finishes image processing, just will return success flag and id of the request.
+Asyn request will not wait until kraken finishes image processing, just will return success flag and id of the request.
 Pls mind that valid callback url is necessary for this request

 [More on async mode here](https://kraken.io/docs/wait-callback)